learn-academy-2022-golf/database-challenges/database-countries.md

 ORDER BY
 Which fifteen countries have the lowest life expectancy?
+(HINT: starts with Zambia, ends with Sierra Leonne)

+SELECT name, lifeexpectancy
+FROM country
+WHERE lifeexpectancy IS NOT null
+ORDER BY lifeexpectancy ASC
+LIMIT 15;

+Which fifteen countries have the highest life expectancy?
+(HINT: starts with Andorra, ends with Spain)

+SELECT name, lifeexpectancy
+FROM country
+WHERE lifeexpectancy IS NOT null
+ORDER BY lifeexpectancy DESC
+LIMIT 15

-(HINT: starts with Zambia, ends with Sierra Leonne) Which fifteen countries have the highest life expectancy?
-(HINT: starts with Andorra, ends with Spain) Which five countries have the lowest population density (density = population / surfacearea)?
-(HINT: starts with Greenland) Which countries have the highest population density?(HINT: starts with Macao) Which is the smallest country by area?
-(HINT: .4) Which is the smallest country by population?
+Which five countries have the lowest population density (density = population / surfacearea)?
+(HINT: starts with Greenland)

+SELECT name, population, surfacearea, population / surfacearea AS population_density
+FROM country
+WHERE population != 0
+ORDER BY population_density
+LIMIT 5

+Which countries have the highest population density?(HINT: starts with Macao)

+SELECT name, population, surfacearea, population / surfacearea AS population_density
+FROM country
+WHERE population != 0
+ORDER BY population_density DESC
+LIMIT 5

+Which is the smallest country by area?
+(HINT: .4)

+SELECT name, surfacearea
+FROM country
+ORDER BY surfacearea
+--Holy See (Vatican City State)

+Which is the smallest country by population?
 (HINT: 50)?

+SELECT name, population
+FROM country
+WHERE population != 0
+ORDER BY population

 Which is the biggest country by area?
+(HINT: 1.70754e+07)

+SELECT name, surfacearea
+FROM country
+ORDER BY surfacearea DESC

+Which is the biggest country by population?
+(HINT: 1277558000)

+SELECT name, population
+FROM country
+WHERE population != 0
+ORDER BY population DESC

-(HINT: 1.70754e+07) Which is the biggest country by population?
-(HINT: 1277558000) Who is the most influential head of state measured by population?
+Who is the most influential head of state measured by population?
 (HINT: Jiang Zemin)

+SELECT name, population, headofstate
+FROM country
+WHERE population != 0
+ORDER BY population DESC